ayust/alpha-guide/content/upgrading-ships/gallente/incursus.md

 Once you have the skills to use them, you should fill your Drone Bay with a Combat Drone.
 `Hobgoblin I` drones have the most damage output, while `Warrior I` drones have the most speed.

-The improved fit adds a `Small Anti-Explosive Pump I`, to patch the weak spot in its armor's resistance profile, as well as a `Small Anti-Thermal Pump I` and a `Small Anti-Kinetic Pump I`, to improve its armor resistances against damage types commonly faced in Gallente space.
+The improved fit adds a `Small Explosive Armor Reinforcer I`, to patch the weak spot in its armor's resistance profile, as well as a `Small Thermal Armor Reinforcer I` and a `Small Kinetic Armor Reinforcer I`, to improve its armor resistances against damage types commonly faced in Gallente space.

 This kind of fit would commonly use Auxiliary Nano Pump rigs, to improve the effectiveness